 Definition of Overweight/Obesity

 There are a lot of ways to define these terms.
 However, typically we use a body mass index (BMI) to define obesity.
 A body mass index is something that you calculate by using an equation involving your weight and your height.
 So it’s a comparison of how tall you are and how much you weigh.
 The equation is very easy to find online.
-If you want to check your BMI, there is a calculator for your iPhone or Smartphone, and there are apps online that you can look at.
+If you want to check your BMI, there are plenty of calculator apps you can download to your smart phone, as well as online calculators you can look at.
 According to the standard definitiion, if your BMI is over 25, you’re considered overweight and if your BMI is over 30 then you’re considered obese.
-Obesity is a term that has a lot of weight to it, no pun intended but it is merely a medical term.
+Obesity is a term that has a lot of weight to it (no pun intended) but it is merely a medical term.

-There other ways to calculate how your weight is affecting your health.
-There is body fat percentage, and there are other ways to calculate it using a DEXA scan, which measures bone mineral density, or electrical impedance, but one of the easiest ways is BMI figure.
+There are also other ways to calculate how your weight is affecting your health.
+It can be calculated using body fat percentage, or a DEXA scan, which measures bone mineral density, or electrical impedance, but BMI remains one of the easiest ways.
 Obviously, there are some things that can affect this ratio; if you’re a very muscular person, or if you have big bones, that can sway the equation one way or another, so there’s no hard and fast rule.

 Causes of Obesity/Overweight

-Overweight and obesity, more than anything is a problem resulting from our modern lifestyle.
-There weren’t nearly as many people struggling with this, even several decades ago, and the issue has been growing due to a lot of different factors.
+Obesity is generally a problem that results from our modern lifestyle.
+There weren’t nearly as many people struggling with this several decades ago, and the issue has been growing due to a variety of factors.
 These include: